thewhistleorg/thewhistle/README.md

 Test Suite
 ----------

-An integration/acceptance test suite is set up using the [mocha](https://mochajs.org/) test framework and [chai](http://chaijs.com/) assertion library.
-This currently doesn’t have a large number of tests, but the framework is in place for further tests to be added as development continues and as functionality settles.
+A test suite (compring unit tests run on the code directly, and integration/acceptance tests run on the web service using the [superagent](https://www.npmjs.com/package/superagent)-based [suptertest](https://www.npmjs.com/package/supertest)) is set up using the [mocha](https://mochajs.org/) test framework and [chai](http://chaijs.com/) assertion library.

-When the project moves from prototype development to production use, and is held in a GitHub repository, continuous integration testing can be set up using [Travis CI](https://travis-ci.org/).
+[Istanbul](https://www.npmjs.com/package/istanbul) is used for code coverage; code coverage is used as a guide to complete test suites, not as a 100% target.

+Continuous integration tests have been set up using CircleCI; CI tests are run on every push to the GitHub master, hence no code will be released to staging without passing the test suite (promotion from staging to production is a manual task; see the [development workflow](/dev/notes/development-workflow)).